bfairkun/cookiecutter-wflowR-smk/{{ cookiecutter.repo_name }}/code/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the file `config.yaml`.
-Configure cluster settings in `cluster-config.json`
+Configure cluster settings in `cluster-config.json` or use/modify the config yaml files in the `snakemake_profiles/slurm/` profile to run on UChicago RCC Midway.

 ### Step 3: Execute workflow